Configure SAML2 authentication

 Alternatively you can use this site to generate a self-signed certificate.

-Attributes for the IDP
+Attributes for the IdP

 SAML attributes